frenetic-be/d3lines/API.md

 <a name="plot_option_line_width"></a>**`line_width`** - a width/thickness or an array of widths for the lines.
 By default, `line_width = 1.5`.

 If `line_width` is a float, all lines will have the same width.
-If `line_width` is an array (of floats), the first line will have the first width, the second line the second width, ...
+Use an array (of floats) to specify different widths for different lines.
 If the array length is less than the number of lines, the widths will be repeated.

 ```javascript